h2odelirium/BRUTAL-ENIGMA/README.md

 ## Hey.
-Hi, my name is aein artwrite but call me aein for short or my nicknames, singularity and glacier ! .
+Hi, my name is aein artwrite but call me aein for short or my nicknames, singularity and alien ! .
 I'm often offtab playing games or doing schoolwork.
 I am heavily bad at socializing with new people but you are free to interact with me!
 I accept c+h and crowning....i mighht c+h/int with you cause i feel like a loner! ^_^.

 -